Modeso/MSideMenu/README.md

 > CocoaPods 1.2.0+ is required to build MSideMenu.

-To integrate MNavigationTabs into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate MSideMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'